paw3lkunka/NoA_DateRange/README.md

 <p>You'll find executable in <i><b>NoA.DateRange/bin/Release/net6.0/&#60;RID&#62;/publish/</b></i> folder.</p>

 <h3>How to run unit tests</h3>
-<p>To run unit tests you can use the following comman in repo's root directory:</p>
+<p>To run unit tests you can use the following command in repo's root directory:</p>

 > $ dotnet test